electronick1/stairs_doc/source/index.html.md

 @app.pipeline()
 def base_pipeline(pipeline, value):
-    return value.subscribe_flow(BaseFlow())
+    return value.subscribe_flow(BaseFlow(**pipeline.config))

 @app.pipeline()
 def my_pipeline(pipeline, value):
     return value.subscribe_pipeline(base_pipeline)\
                 .subscribe_consumer(save_result)

+@app.pipeline()
+def my_pipeline_with_config(pipeline, value):
+    config = dict(use_lower=True)
+    return value.subscribe_pipeline(base_pipeline, config=config)\
+                .subscribe_consumer(save_result)

 ```

 ### Call another pipeline

+Each stairs pipeline is a worker which handle jobs in a separate process.
-Inside your pipeline, you can use any other pipelines.
+Inside your pipeline, you can use any other pipelines and send data between
+them using queue/streaming service.

-Note: that all pipelines - is a worker, and you can't set worker=False to a pipeline.
+Note: you can't set worker=False to a pipeline.

+One of the core feature inside pipelines is a scalable way to configure them.
-The app and pipelines structure is quite scalable for configuration, you can set new config values when call new pipeline
+The app and pipelines structure is quite friendly for configuration,
+you can set new config values when call new pipeline

 `value.subscribe_pipeline(base_pipeline, config=dict(path='/home'))`

+This values will be available inside `base_pipeline` as:

+`pipeline.config.get('path')`

 <br><br><br><br><br><br><br><br><br><br><br>